Altinn/altinn-broker/README.md

 The solution uses Flyway to run migrations.
 The migration scripts can be found in /src/Altinn.Broker.Persistence/Migrations.
 Script naming must follow the convention "V${four-digit-version-number}__${name}".
 If you need to re-initialize the database during local development, you can delete the database container and re-run docker compose.

+### Authorization

+For the time being, we have not implemented proper authorization.
+Any JWT token with a "sub" claim can be used (see jwt.io to make one).